300+ Spanish Slang Words from Around the World

 Papi chulo.
 (Hot stuff.)

-Vale — Okay, yes
+Vale — Okay, Yes

-Literal meaning: “It’s worth” or “ticket”
+Literal meaning: “It’s worth it” or “That’s the ticket”

 If someone tells you something and you want to confirm that you’ve heard, say vale (okay).